jonsaadfalcon/EmbeddingRecycling_PaperSubmission/README.md

 - For text classification, use the `TextClassificationScripts/GeneralLinearClassifier_PaperResults.py` script
 - For NER, use the `NER_Scripts/General_NER_Classifier_PaperResults.py` script
 - For QA, use the `QA_Scripts/GeneralQuestionAnswering_PaperResults.py` script to replicate the TriviaQA results.
+For TriviaQA, use the `QA_Scripts/PrepareTriviaQADataset.py` for preprocessing the TriviaQA dataset using the selected model.
 For SQuAD, please use the "run_squad.py" script included on the [HuggingFace Transformers repository](https://github.com/huggingface/transformers/blob/main/examples/legacy/question-answering/run_squad.py), which we also include in our main directory.

 The hyperparameters for replicating each experiment are included in the `HyperparameterSelection` folder.